jangroth/aws-certification-notes/solutions-architect-professional.md

 have multiple AWS accounts, you can create resources centrally and use AWS RAM to share those resources with other accounts.

+* Avoids resource duplication
+* Key resources that can be shared
+  * VPC Subnets
+    * allow to have all the resources launched in the same subnets
+    * must be from the same AWS Organizations.
+    * Cannot share security groups and default VPC
+    * Participants can manage their own resources in there
+    * Participants can't view, modify, delete resources that belong to other participants or the owner
+  * AWS Transit Gateway
+  * Route53 Resolver Rules
+  * License Manager Configurations
 * On AWS: <a href="https://aws.amazon.com/ram/" target="_blank">Service</a> - <a href="https://aws.amazon.com/ram/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/ram/latest/userguide/what-is.html" target="_blank">User Guide</a>

+## AWS Single Sign-On

+### Overview
+AWS Single Sign-On is a cloud-based single sign-on (SSO) service that makes it easy to centrally manage SSO access to all of your AWS accounts and cloud applications.
+Specifically, it helps you manage SSO access and user permissions across all your AWS accounts in AWS Organizations.
+AWS SSO also helps you manage access and permissions to commonly used third-party software as a service (SaaS) applications, AWS SSO-integrated applications as well as custom applications that support Security Assertion Markup Language (SAML) 2.0.
+AWS SSO includes a user portal where your end-users can find and access all their assigned AWS accounts, cloud applications, and custom applications in one place.

+* Centrally manage Single Sign-On to access multiple accounts and 3rd-party business applications.
+  * No need for custom IdP login portal, AWS SSO communicates directly with SAML-compatible login portal
+* Integrated with AWS Organizations
+* Supports SAML 2.0 markup
+* Integration with on-premises Active Directory
+  * Standalone AWS Managed Microsoft AD
+  * AD Connector to on-premises AD
+  * AWS Managed Microsoft AD with two-way forest trust with on-premise AD
+* Centralized permission management
+* Centralized auditing with CloudTrail
+* On AWS: <a href="https://aws.amazon.com/single-sign-on/" target="_blank">Service</a> - <a href="https://aws.amazon.com/single-sign-on/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html" target="_blank">User Guide</a>